 - Cacao powder has been shown to help you feel more energized while also providing an anti-inflammatory effect.

-- Collagen – This is another favorite I often add to detox smoothies.
+- Collagen.
+This is another favorite I often add to detox smoothies.
 Collagen helps with skin, hair, and nails.
 It also promotes good digestive health.
+I use Thrive Market Collagen.

-- Goji berries – If you’re looking to add a little sweetness to your smoothie, goji berries will work.
+- Goji berries.
+Goji berries will work if you want to add a little sweetness to your smoothie.
 They also provide antioxidants that help with eye health.

 All of these superfoods can be blended right into your green smoothie.